KarelPeeters/scheduler/notes/design.md

 * Don't take actions that could have been taken earlier.
 * Gradually expand the solution space to try to get full schedules as quickly as possible, enabling more cuts.
   * This can take many forms, eg. limit the allocations that can be used, the cores, ...
+* Cut for channels that connect the same segments and are dominated:
+  * Worse channel can only be used if during its runtime the better one was also used at some point.

 # Input preprocessing
 * Drop dominated allocations (and maybe channels if that's possible)?